The Most Historic Firsts from Every U.S. State

 Rhode Island appears to have a zero tolerance policy for speeding.
 This state created the nation’s first traffic law in 1678 when its officials banned galloping horses on streets in Newport.
 In 1904, the first speeding ticket was also issued in Newport.
 But that doesn’t beat the 50 dumbest laws in every state.

 Soldiers fired the first shots of the Civil War at Fort Sumter, South Carolina, in 1861.
 The military base continued to be occupied through World War II, and it now attracts over 750,000 visitors each year.
+Don’t miss more historic landmarks in every state.

 The first modern hot air balloon system—which used propane instead of hydrogen gas—was invented by engineers at Raven Industries in Sioux Falls, South Dakota in the late 1950s.
 On its maiden flight, the new balloon lasted 25 minutes and traveled three miles.